LLNL/FPChecker/README.md

 ## Using the FPChecker Front-end Version

 To use this version, make sure the `bin` directory is available in your `PATH` variable.
 In LLNL systems, run `module load fpchecker`.
+This version requires the use of c++11 or later, i.e., `-std=c++11` should be added to compilation flags.

 Replace `nvcc` in your build system with `nvcc-fpc` (which acts as a wrapper for nvcc).
 For cmake, you can use `cmake -DCMAKE_CUDA_COMPILER=nvcc-fpc`.
 To instrument the code at build time, the `FPC_INSTRUMENT` environment variable must be set; this can be set when running `make`:

 ```sh
 $ FPC_INSTRUMENT=1 make -j
 ```
-If `FPC_INSTRUMENT` is not set, the application will be compiled wihout instrumentation.
+If `FPC_INSTRUMENT` is not set, the application will be compiled without instrumentation.

 ### Report of Instrumented Files